You’ve just got engaged, now what?

 Hire a photographer

-Wedding photographers can only do one wedding a day and many limit the number they book due to the amount of work involved.
+Wedding photographers can only do one wedding a day and many limit the number they book in a year due to the amount of work involved.
 So if you have been researching photographers and have your eye on a few get in contact and arrange to meet them.
 It is not unusual for peak dates to be booked up 2 years in advance.
 That being said don’t panic and book them online, where possible meet them and see if along with liking their work do you like them?
 Will you enjoy having them at your day?
-Once your happy with your decision book your photographer.
+Once you’re happy with your decision book your photographer.
+My blog post might How to choose your wedding photographer be useful here.

 Decide if you want a videographer